project-gemmi/gemmi/docs/utils.rst

 atomic radius cut-off, and on the distribution of B-factors (normally, only the minimal B-factor in the model is considered).

-The option ``--check`` can be used to see how accuracy and efficiency depends on the choice of parameters.
+The option ``--test`` can be used to see how accuracy and efficiency depends on the choice of parameters.
 For example, this shell script performs a series of calculations with differing *B*\ :sub:`extra`: